 Hemorrhoid ligation is not uncommon.
 In fact, it is one of the most used methods to treat hemorrhoids because it is minimally invasive.
 It can be performed as an outpatient procedure as well.
-During the procedure, your Brooklyn gastroenterologist or other doctor will place a rubber band around the base of the hemorrhoid.
+During the procedure, your Brooklyn gastroenterologist or another doctor will place a rubber band around the base of the hemorrhoid.
 When this is in place, it causes the blood supply to the hemorrhoid to be cut off.
 Over a few days, the mass will begin to shrink and, usually within a week, it will fall off.
 This method is highly effective with a success rate of as high as 80 percent.
-In addition, it is often sought after by doctors because it does not cause pain and can lead to a short recovery period than more advanced procedures such as a surgical hemorrhoidectomy.
+In addition, it is often sought after by doctors because it does not cause pain and can lead to a shorter recovery period than more advanced procedures such as a surgical hemorrhoidectomy.

 Many Brooklyn hemorrhoid doctors believe that this is one of the best ways to treat hemorrhoids for multiple reasons.
-For example, it is an outpatient procedure with very few, if any potential side effects.
+For example, it is an outpatient procedure with very few, if any, potential side effects.
 Additionally, most people benefit from this procedure and can avoid more radical procedures.
 It is simple and safe for most hemorrhoids including those rated first, second, or third-degree hemorrhoids.

 During this procedure, you will be sedated so that you are relaxed.
 A scope is used to expose the hemorrhoid for treatment.
 The doctor will then use a tool to position a band at the very base of the hemorrhoid.
 This procedure is very precise and aims to enable treatment of one or two hemorrhoids at one time.
 More can be treated over the course of four to six weeks as necessary.